Table of Contents

 - ‘Right to be forgotten’ may be misused by the government and may lead to censorship.
 This may discourage the journalists from publishing genuine information that exposes the scams of government.

 - To what extent the right can extend may create conflicts.
 That means whether the data should be delinked or deleted or modified etc.

 - Receiving and resolving the requests of removing the data will be a huge burden on search engines and companies.

-- There are internet archives in internet that preserves the entire history of the changes in websites.
-This come into conflict with right to be forgotten.
+- There are internet archives on the internet that preserve the entire history of the changes in websites.
+This comes into conflict with the right to be forgotten.

 Copyright @ Group Discussion Ideas.